Herzogenbusch concentration camp: Hans Hüttig

-List of subcamps

 Current state

 The execution site near the camp is now a national monument, with a wall bearing the names of all those who died there.
 The wall has suffered numerous acts of vandalism.
 In one case, black smears were drawn on the wall, using tar, which seeped into the stone and proved impossible to remove.

 The camp was partially demolished after the war.
 The grounds now house an educational museum known as Nationaal Monument Kamp Vught, the Van Brederodekazerne military base, a neighbourhood for Indonesian refugees from Maluku, and the Nieuw Vosseveld high security prison.
 However, parts of the old camp still exist.
 Central to the prison, the bunker where the Bunker Tragedy occurred still stands.
 Large parts of the southern camp buildings are now used by the Dutch military, including the former SS barracks that have a cruciform ground plan.